 It was not long before her business was borrowing from my business and it added extra strain that my business was having to handle.
 Add to that the time that we were putting in and it felt like a total drain and waste of energy.

 You need to add up everything you can think of or even imagine for business expenses.
 Then you need to take a small percentage and factor that into how many sales you think you will make over a year.
-This can be extremely hard the first few years.
+This can be extremely hard in the first few years.
 You never know how many sales you will make.

-But I suggest if you are unsure to look at your production capacity and time involved instead.
+But I suggest if you are unsure look at your production capacity and time involved instead.
 Let’s say you can only make 50 of your best handmade items per month.
 Anything more and your product is no longer up to your standard.
 So, you would take your total years’ expenses and divide it by the total number of products you feel comfortable producing in a single year.

-For this article’s example, let’s pretend my 50 products above comes to 600 per year.
+For this article’s example, let’s pretend my 50 products above come to 600 per year.
 And my total operating costs including a few known markets I want to do is $954 per year.
 This gives me a fixed expense of $1.59 per product that I need to cover.
 Remember, you are doing your best to get a rough idea of the cost.